Louis-Aime/Milesian-calendar/README.md

 # Milesian-calendar
 Computations and conversion routines using the Milesian calendar.

-Applications are usable through [these GitHub pages](https://louis-aime.github.io/Milesian-calendar/).
+Applications are usable, and complete JSDoc documentation is available, from [these GitHub pages](https://louis-aime.github.io/Milesian-calendar/).

 Reference:
 [*L'Heure milésienne*, by Louis-Aimé de Fouquières (Edilivre)](http://www.calendriermilesien.org/l-heure-milesienne.html)